krother/learning_paths/sql.md

 1.2 Getting Started with PostgreSQL
 -----------------------------------

--   Draw a diagram explaining how a Postgresql server/database relates to your computer
+-   Draw a diagram explaining how a PostgreSQL server is structured
 -   Install PostgreSQL
 -   Create a database superuser
 -   Create a database